quchen/articles/second_functor_law.md

 ```

 Note how we used nothing but `fmap`'s type (to generate the free theorem) and
 the first `Functor` law (to eliminate `fmap id`) to derive this.

+## Bottom ruins the party

-[It is worth
-mentioning that this only holds up to fast and loose reasoning, i.e. assuming
+[It is worth mentioning that this only holds up to fast and loose reasoning,
-no ⊥ are involved][fastandloose], otherwise e.g.
+i.e. assuming no ⊥ are involved][fastandloose], otherwise e.g.

 ```haskell
 newtype Id a = Id a